 Fixing Loose Tuning Pins by Pounding

-The most obvious way to recognize a loose tuning pin is when you have a sour note that sticks out, something like this.
+The most obvious way you will recognize a loose tuning pin is when you have a sour note that sticks out, something like this.
 You can hear that the unison is way out of tune.
-Usually, it's gotten that way because the pin has slipped in the pinblock, perhaps during a particularly dry period or day when the block is at its driest, so the pin actually moved.
+Usually, it's gotten that way because the pin has actually slipped in the pinblock, maybe during a particularly dry period or day when the block is at its driest, so the pin actually moved.
 At this point, you need to do something to correct that or you will not have a tuning that will stay.

 When we go to correct loose tuning pins by tapping or pounding, you have to make sure that your piano is eligible for that particular repair.
 You can only do the tapping or pounding if there's adequate space between the bottom of the string coil and the cast-iron plate, so the area here of that is above the plate, in this case, it's about an eighth of an inch.
 You need a little bit of space so that you can tap that pin in without this string coil touching the plate.
 You do not want the string coil to touch that plate.
 If you get it down that far and the string coil is slightly binding on the plate when you go to tune the string, it can hang up to the point where it will snag it to the point where it will cause too much build-up of pressure at that point and the string can snap.

 The purpose of this tool is to do two things.
-First of all, you can place it on top of the tuning pin and give you a clear target to aim your sledgehammer without hitting anything you don't intend to.
+First of all, you can place it on top of the tuning pin, and it gives you a clear target to aim your sledgehammer without hitting anything you don't intend to.
 The other thing this tool does is give you a handle so that you can pull up in a clockwise direction when you hit the tuning pin.
 This prevents the pin from twisting in the direction that the string is pulling it, which can cause the piano to go out of tune.
 If you were to use a punch without the handle, you'd end up with a piano that is way out of tune because the pins will slip and let go as you hit them, since they're already loose.
 This is a great tool to have, and I'll demonstrate how to use it now.

-Using a sledgehammer, typically a 3-5 pound sledgehammer, to hit the pins.
+I use a sledgehammer, typically a 3-5 pound sledgehammer, to hit the pins.
 I recommend using hearing protection when doing this.
 You have to hit the pins once at the right angle, and that's all that's necessary to increase the torque.
 Sometimes, you might need to use a pin punch or be a bit creative to reach the last few pins.
 You'll start at around 30 torque, and a small tap can often bring it up to double that, to around 60 torque.
 This is definitely enough to hold the tune quite a bit better.